StrickTechnologies/Strick.PlusCon/docs/input.md

 Prompts for entry of a single `char`.
 Returns a `ConsoleKeyInfo` structure whose `KeyChar` property contains the key that was pressed.

 #### `InputArgumentsCh` class
 Represents arguments used by the `Ch` method to collect a `char` value from the keyboard.
-The arguments that contol how the input is collected and validated.

 ##### `Allowed` (`List<char>`) property.
 The acceptable values - only values in the collection are accepted.
 If the collection is empty (the default), any value will be accepted.